 Another website which shows you all the different organisations which provide grants for different kinds of equipment.

-Provide grants for equipment to help improve the lives of children with neurological conditions, very flexible in possible items they will provide grants for (buggies, bikes, technology etc) Also have a fully adapted family holiday home in Wales given to families throughout the year on a lottery basis.
+Provide grants for equipment to help improve the lives of children with neurological conditions, as well as plenty of useful resources on their website ranging from sleep advice to legal help to a freecycle service for passing on and finding equipment.
+Also have a fully adapted family holiday home in Wales given to families throughout the year on a lottery basis.

 Provide funding for a range of areas for children with disabilities or life-limiting conditions.
 Include grants for holidays, respite, equipment, sporting equipment, treatment and surgery.